 Busha is the owner and marketer of Slawsa, an innovative cross between a salsa and slaw product that has led to appearances on ABC’s “The Shark Tank,” a show that allows entrepreneurs to pitch their products for a potential backer; articles in newspapers and magazines across the nation; and accolades among food industry stars such as Food Network host Melissa d’Arabian and Lisa Lillien of Hungry Girl.

 Busha manages an aggressive marketing campaign for Slawsa, talents which she honed while a marketing student at Winthrop University.
-She came to the university from Sarasota, Fla., as a cross-country/track athlete.
+She came to the university from Sarasota, Florida, as a cross-country/track athlete.

 “I honestly had so many great professors, and they were very personal in their teachings,” she said.
 “It's nice to not feel like you’re a number.”

 Busha’s sports marketing professor at the time recommended to her an internship at IMG, a prestigious sports marketing agency.
 The internship experience led to a job offer before she had graduated.
 Busha later worked within the sport of NASCAR for more than a decade where she worked on behalf of client, General Mills.

 “I cannot speak enough to the value of an internship during school,” she said.

 She took her experience to a new level in 2011 when she began working with the original Slawsa product.
 Slawsa was not being carried by stores and by 2013, Busha had developed four all-natural flavors of the product; by late 2013, it was carried in more than 5,000 stores in the United States and Canada.